 Sponsorship is the most valuable resource in consulting

 Sponsorship is essential for a career progression in consulting.
-But, consultants struggle to build it effectively.
+But, consultants often struggle to build it effectively.

 I was a good 'worker bee'.
 I believed I would be fine if I did my job well.
 But I was far from fine.

 I was missing the invisible ingredient of success.
-It was like a dark matter; nobody could see it, but it held everything together.
+It was like a dark matter; you could not see it, but it held everything together.

 I realized that this was not an ordinary relationship.
 I was so grateful that whenever he called me, my world would stop, and I would focus only on his requests.